pygamelib/pygamelib/examples/suparex/README.md

 Don't install, run it from here...

 You need to install simpleaudio to benefit from the annoying 8-bit sounds!
-All sounds are generated with [SFXR Qt](https://github.com/agateau/sfxr-qt).

 To install it you can do one of these: